 for new authors

 If you have published fewer than 3 books, have only been writing a few years, and/or aren’t making enough money to afford my prices, then you may qualify for new author pricing.
 This will be at my discretion, so try to send me as many details as you can, and be honest.
 I will work with you to determine what is a reasonable price.
-Most freelance editors I know charge more than I do, but if you still cannot afford what I offer, I know some resources that may be best for you.

 I am a fast reader.
 If I am reading a book normally (without editing, but possibly reading to review), I can finish it in a day.
 On average, 4 hours.
 However, it will take much longer if I am editing it, because I like to be thorough.
 Ideally, I can have it finished in a month, if it is of average length (200 pages) and I am not super busy.
 (That means I can deliver the final version to you within a month.)
 But, because sometimes life happens, it is wise to schedule at least 3 months before your deadline (be it release day, when you want to have beta-readers look over it, etc.) It really shouldn’t take me more than 2 months to complete any given project, though.
 This will, of course, also depend on how quickly you can look over my edits and get them back to me.
 But don’t worry—the deadline you give me is part of the contract we sign.
 If you don’t have a specific deadline, you can give me a general time-frame you want it done by, or just leave it open.
 Again, it shouldn’t take me more than a couple months.